sis-cmdb/sis-api/README.md

 * `POST /api/v1/hooks`

 The request body must be a valid hook object.
-This method will error if a hook with the same name and entity_type exists.
+This method will error if a hook with the same name exists.

 The response is the hook object along with two additional fields assigned by mongoose: